- First Name

 - About Me

-Beyond the archives and the classroom, I am also co-founder, co-executive editor, and contributor for the academic blog, www.AgeofRevolutions.com, which explores themes and moments in the history of revolutions.
+She also has an interest in the digital humanities, and is co-founder, executive editor, and contributor at www.AgeofRevolutions.com (on Twitter @AgeofRevs), which explores themes and moments in the history of revolutions.

 - Recent Publications

-The Great Plague Scare of 1720: Disaster and Society in the Eighteenth-Century World (manuscript in preparation).
+The Great Plague Scare of 1720: Disaster and Society in the Eighteenth-Century World (under advance contract with Cambridge University Press).

 Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience.
 Baton Rouge: LSU Press, 2018.
 Editor and Introduction.
 (Available on Amazon.
 More info on LSU Press website.)